NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/S/shining-symbol.md

 trait01: "divine"
 trait02: "invested"
 trait03: "light"
-trait04: "common"
+trait04: ""
 trait05: ""
 trait06: ""
 trait07: ""
 trait08: ""
 image: zz-Attachments/assets/imageplaceholder.png
 level: 3
 weight:
 value: "55"
 subvalue: "gp"
 invest:
 usage: "worn"
 license: "ORC"
 identify:
 description: "If you worship a deity, this golden amulet transforms into your deity's religious symbol when you invest it.
 You gain a +1 item bonus to Religion.
 The symbol casts dim light in a 20-foot emanation.  * * *  **Activate—Spiritual Light** `pf2:2` (concentrate, light, revelation)  **Frequency** once per day  **Effect** The light cast by the symbol becomes bright light for 10 minutes and shines through bodies to reveal hints of the spirits within.
 Creatures in the light receive a –1 status penalty to Deception and Stealth checks.
 You can Dismiss this activation.  [[Equipment Effects/Aura_ Shining Symbol|Aura: Shining Symbol]]  * * *  **Craft Requirements** You must be holy or unholy."
 powerTitle1:
 actionEconomy1:
 type1: